stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 ## Multi-Signer Setups

-Draft-foo-bar-multi-signer describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet).
+{{!I-D.wisser-dnssec-automation}} describes processes for managing signed zones using multiple semi-independent “signers” (i.e. services that take an unsigned zone, sign it using unique DNSKEYs and publish the zone on the public Internet).
 The most common current setup for